 To qualify for the scheme and receive payments, you need:

-• to prove that your solar panel system was installed by an installer certified under the Microgeneration Certification Scheme (your installer would have given you a certificate evidencing this); and
+• to prove that your system was installed by a solar panel installer certified under the Microgeneration Certification Scheme (your installer would have given you a certificate evidencing this); and

 • a smart meter to track the amount of energy you export to the grid.
 You’ll need what is called a SMETS 2 meter, the second generation smart meter.